 Increasing the chances of finding your first job

-You can increase your chances of work as a new graduate by:
+Increase your chances of work as a new graduate with:

-- getting a successful report from a training placement that demonstrates your work-readiness
+- a successful report from a training placement that demonstrates your work-readiness

-- working as a volunteer to build up your experience
+- work as a volunteer to build up your experience

-- developing skills in alcohol and drugs counselling, or group counselling.
+- skills in alcohol and drugs counselling, or group counselling.

 Self-employment and private practice work common